Goshido/android-vulkan/docs/gizmo-rendering.md

     R=O-r\overrightarrow{K}
 $$

-At this stage we have full information about tangent line! 🥳
+At this stage we have enough information about tangent line.

-Next core idea relies on the unique geometric properties of [_skew lines_](https://en.wikipedia.org/wiki/Skew_lines).
-The geometry focuses on the common perpendicular - the unique line segment that connects both skew lines at a right angle.
-This segment represents the shortest possible distance between them and serves as the primary "axis" for our calculations.
-So our primary goal is to compute $s$ and $f$ scalar distances.
+However, an important detail remains.
+Because the ray is fired from the camera through a pixel via projection, it distorts the perceptual rotation speed.
+As the user moves the mouse further away from the initial point $S$, the rotation appears to artificially accelerate or decelerate.

+To resolve this issue, we must transform the coordinates into a view-aligned space.
+Specifically, it's needed to project the system onto a plane that is perpendicular to the camera's optical axis and passes through the initial point $S$.
+The tangent line direction vector $\overrightarrow{D}$ is projected onto this plane to yield the mouse-space direction vector $\overrightarrow{M}$.
+Then it's needed to use $\overrightarrow{M}$ to measure the mouse displacement along the tangent line.
+This resulting distance maps directly and linearly to the rotation angle around the rotation axis $\overrightarrow{A}$.

 In the end of the day to compute the rotation of the gizmo, we follow a two-stage process:

 **1. Initialization (first click)**

-The first step is to establish the starting point $s$.
-We calculate the initial intersection point $s$ along and store the original gizmo orientation $\theta$ as [_quaternion_](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#Using_quaternions_as_rotations).
+The first step is to establish the starting mouse location as $S$ and store the original gizmo orientation $\theta$ as [_quaternion_](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#Using_quaternions_as_rotations).

 **2. Update (mouse movement)**

-On every frame the mouse moves, we compute the current intersection point $f$.
-The relationship between these values determines the transformation.
+On every frame the mouse moves, we compute scalar distance along screen space tangent line between initial and current mouse location $f$.

-The change $d$ is found by the difference between the current and initial intersection points:

-$$
-    d=f-s
-$$

 We need to construct orientation change $\omega$ quaternion using [_axis-angle formula_](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#Using_quaternions_as_rotations).
 The axis is $\overrightarrow{A}$.
-The angle is $d$.
+The angle is $f$ with [_DPI_](https://en.wikipedia.org/wiki/Dots_per_inch) correction.

 So the final orientation $\chi$ is: